 The cabal – to get to, and ride, the Transfăgărăşan.
-The method – a scouting tour to discover all that is good between Bratislava and Brasov, Romania.
-The association – mostly members of previous M06851 tours with a sense of adventure and curiosity.
+The method – a tour to discover all that is good between Bratislava and Brașov, Romania.
+The association – mostly members of previous tours with a sense of adventure and curiosity.

 This tour will explore places hidden from Western eyes for decades.